 Language, power and identity

-This theme examines the complex relationship between speech and society, taking language as the point of departure.
-Through the use of sociolinguistic methodologies and concepts, students will explore the linkages between language, dialects, identity and society, with special reference to religion, ethnicity, and nationalism.
+This module examines the complex relationship between speech and society, taking language as the point of departure.
+Through the use of sociolinguistic methodologies and concepts, you will explore the linkages between language, dialects, identity and society, with special reference to religion, ethnicity, and nationalism.

 Docent: Dr. Marijn van Putten studied linguistics at Leiden, and specialised in Berber linguistics.
 He is interested in the linguistics history of Berber, and the historical linguistic contact between Arabic and Berber.